LUniversiteNumerique/parcours-hybridation/README.md

 2. Créer le fichier `.yml` dans le dossier correspondant en le nommant avec son ID UNIQUE en début de fichier.
    Exemple : `46-nom-du-diplome.yml`

+## Github Workflows

+This repository performs the `url_scan` workflow on push on the main branch.

+It should triggers a repository dispatch to perform the URL scan in another repository.

+This requires an active **Personal Access Token (PAT)**.

+To create a PAT, go in your Github profile under _Developer settings > Personal access tokens > Fine-grained tokens_ and generate a new token.

+Settings : `Only select repositories` (select the target repos)

+- Contents: `Read & write`
+- Actions: `Read & write`
+- Webhooks: `Read & write`